ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 #### 2.2 Apply

 1. Hook up one of the converters and power it properly as shown in the hookup guide.
 It is best to use the lower part of the short breadboard, below the micro:bit breakout.
 You need to power the two sides with the two different voltages and two _different grounds_! _Warning: Please, do not confuse the **low voltage 3.3V** with the **high voltage 5V** or you will damage the converter._
-2. Hook up a powered wire from the long breadboard to one of the lines on the _high-voltage (HV) side_ and the voltage on the opposite terminal on the _low-voltage (LV) side_ with the multimeter.
+2. Hook up a powered wire from the long breadboard to one of the lines on the _high-voltage (HV) side_.
+Connect the multimeter to the opposite terminal on the _low-voltage (LV), to measure the voltage.
 Use the long breadboard power supply ON-OFF switch to power and depower the line. _Please, do this very gently!!!_
 3. Now connect the _LV_ pin to a digital input pin of the micro:bit.
 Read the pin and light the LED matrix position at (0, 0) depending on the reading.
 Power and depower the line on the _HV_ pin.
 4. Hook up a ditigal output pin from the micro:bit to the _LV_, drive it with a short program, and measure the voltage on the _HV_ with the multimeter.
 5. Now build a simple resistor-and-LED circuit on the long board, and drive it with the _HV_ pin.